HellmadeGames/EazyUtils/README.md

 ### ImageUtils
 Various functions and utilities to work with images, textures or sprites.

+### CoroutineUtils
+Various functions and utilities to work with Coroutines.

 ## Extensions
 ### TransformExtensions
 Various extensions for the Transform class.